vinaya-class/vinaya-class.github.io/src/02-stealing.md

 See the maps *Pr 2* and *Pr 2 -- Effort*.

-The ECM made a decision that items in the stores belong to all bhikkhus of the ECM monasteries, therefore a bhikkhu can't steal what is already theirs by agreement.
+The ECM made a decision that items in the stores from ECM monasteries belong to all bhikkhus of the ECM monasteries, therefore a bhikkhu can't steal what is already theirs by agreement.